abinit/abinit_web/docs/planning.md

 **For new developments**

-:red_circle: February 16, 2026:
+:red_circle: March 11, 2026:
-Merge ABINITv10.7.0 contributions, as well as merge ABINITv10.6.0, to reach frozen v10.7.1.
+Merge ABINITv10.7.0 contributions, as well as merge ABINITv10.6.4, to reach frozen v10.7.1.
 Start ABINITv10.7.2, for further new developments.

 [DONE] December 28, 2025:
 Start ABINITv10.7.0 (15eab38d), for new developments, from v10.5.8.